Civil war to blame for surge in online sales of Ethiopian artifacts | DW | 10.03.2022

 Tourism State Minister Sileshi Girma told DW that his office is looking into the extent of the destruction and looting and will make its findings public soon.

-Ethiopia's artifacts have been looted for centuries: This 18th century bible, stolen by British soldiers in 1868, was returned to Ethiopia last year
+Ethiopia's artefacts have been looted for centuries: This 18th century bible, stolen by British soldiers in 1868, was returned to Ethiopia last year

 Compounding the difficulties of tracing such objects is the sheer volume of Ethiopia's historical objects.
 One estimate is that the libraries and archives of Ethiopia's monasteries containsome 200,000 ancient manuscripts.